 * Ministerial appointment

 Catherine Abel-Pattinson is a registered nurse who has worked extensively within the biotechnology and healthcare sectors, as an Executive Officer.
-MBA qualified, Catherine’s healthcare roles have spanned primary care, homecare, ambulatory care, eldercare, Hospitals (public and private) and the homecare sector.
-Previously Catherine was the deputy Chair of the New Zealand Nursing Council.
+MBA qualified, Catherine’s healthcare roles have spanned primary care, home care, ambulatory care, eldercare, Hospitals (public and private) and the homecare sector.
+Previously Catherine was the Deputy Chair of the New Zealand Nursing Council.
 In 2016 Catherine was appointed to the Health Promotion Agency Board.
-Catherine has special interests in the health of older people, providing health services sooner and closer to the home while maintaining a focus on high quality healthcare with improved access to health services for disadvantaged sectors of the community.
+Catherine has special interests in the health of older people, providing health services sooner and closer to the home while maintaining a focus on high-quality healthcare with improved access to health services for disadvantaged sectors of the community.
 Catherine is married with two young children and aims to bring the board patient-focused care while maximising the health dollar through effective planning and utilisation of resources.
 With the growing local population and rapid advances in healthcare, living local gives.
 Catherine an understanding of healthcare services and needs in the region.

 Colleen lives in Hillpark Manurewa.
 She is proud to be a member of the Counties Manukau Health Board and believes that this health board is the most progressive in the country.
-“We face particular challenges in our area and need strong advocates at the Board table putting the community’s concerns at the centre of all discussions; and to take those concerns to government level if required,” says Mrs Brown.
+“We face particular challenges in our area and need strong advocates at the Board table putting the community’s concerns at the centre of all discussions, and to take those concerns to government level if required,” says Mrs Brown.
 Our youth, people with disabilities and the elderly are a top priority for Colleen.
 As the mother of a young man with Down syndrome, Colleen understands how challenging it is to access and understand the health system.
-Colleen has advocated for nurses in schools, supports the Board’s programme to ‘Grow our Own’ work force and to deliver quality health care as close to a family’s local area as possible.
+Colleen has advocated for nurses in schools, supports the Board’s programme to ‘Grow our Own’ workforce and to deliver quality health care as close to a family’s local area as possible.

 Dianne is Vice President of National Council of Women NZ and liaises with the NCW Health Committee as well as serving on the International Health Committee for Business and Professional Women.
 Dianne Glenn is a Justice of Peace and was elected to the Counties Manukau District Health Board in 2013 and re-elected in 2016.
-While on the Board, Dianne has taken an avid interest in the health of older people, improving health services to disadvantaged sectors of the community, promoting the “First 2000 Days” encouraging women to register early in their pregnancy to utilize wrap around services, improving health literacy and promoting the “Healthy Together” Strategy.
+While on the Board, Dianne has taken an avid interest in the health of older people, improving health services to disadvantaged sectors of the community, promoting the “First 2000 Days” encouraging women to register early in their pregnancy to utilize wrap-around services, improving health literacy and promoting the “Healthy Together” Strategy.
 For 12 years Dianne represented Franklin and Papakura on the Auckland Regional Council, the last six as Chair of Environmental Management and Resource Consent Hearings.
 In the New Year’s Honours, January 2016, Dianne was awarded the Officer of the New Zealand Order of Merit (ONZM) for services to women with disabilities and the environment.

-Katrina is passionate about ensuring quality community healthcare services.
+Katrina is passionate about ensuring the quality of community healthcare services.
 As Chairperson of the Manukau East Council of Social Services, Katrina is a strong advocate for effective integration between community health and social service agencies.
 As a child cancer survivor, having lost her left leg at age 11 to bone cancer, Katrina has been involved throughout her life in a range of cancer and disability support organisations.
-She is passionate about disability advocacy, and wants to ensure that we continue to lead the way in the development of equal opportunities to enable those with disabilities to reach their full potential.
+She is passionate about disability advocacy and wants to ensure that we continue to lead the way in the development of equal opportunities to enable those with disabilities to reach their full potential.
 As the Deputy Chair of the Howick Local Board, Katrina successfully leads the Community Development and Arts and Culture portfolios.
 She also oversees the Healthy Howick, Fruit Trees in Schools and Smokefree initiatives on her Local Board, which align with CMDHB Healthy Families policy.